 Here is what the map looks when stripped down, with just the towns shown for spatial reference:

-And guys, non-scenic shortcuts are NOT alternates.
+Non-scenic shortcuts are NOT alternates.
 They’re just shortcuts.
-Don’t publish them, we can figure them out all by ourselves.
+Don’t publish them, let us figure them out all by ourselves.

 I never found the Hayduke to be as difficult as some people suggested*.
 Once you give up on the idea of finding maintained trails with signage and cairns and blazes, you start looking for animal tracks and signs of humans who have come before you.
 You don’t mind following cattle paths; in fact, you realize cattle are brilliant trail builders.

 The Hayduke has enough traffic that it is almost officially a trail, and no longer just a route.
 I hope that careful maps can help to keep people on the trail so that it becomes permanent.
 I debated whether to share this as a GPX/KML (Caltopo allows for export) or not.
 Poorly plotted (estimated) tracks can lead to severe erosion and braided trail.
 But I feel like my maps are now spot-on enough to share this way; they will lead people back onto track.

 If you need help making customized maps based off my Caltopo map, please consult Google before writing to me.
 Unless you can compensate me for my time, I am largely unavailable for this type of help.
 If you do have re$ources and need mapsets — or heck, even a trail guide — I’m your woman.
 I don’t mean to sound rude, but the knowledge I possess about the Hayduke didn’t come easy and I really value my time.
 I spend it hiking.